 6.4.9 The identification of any data to be recorded directly on the CRFs (i.e. no prior written or electronic record of data), and to be considered to be source data.

+6.5 Selection and Withdrawal of Subjects

 6.5.1 Subject inclusion criteria.